-When determining which options to include in the response the server will examine the union of options from all of the assigned classes.
-In the case two or more classes include the same option, the value from the first class examined will be used.
-When choosing a subnet, the server will iterate over all of the subnets that are feasible given the information found in the packet (client address, relay address etc).
-It will use the first subnet it finds that either doesn't have a class associated with it or that has a class which matches one of the packet's classes.
-In the future the processing order of the various classes may be specified but for now it is being left unspecified and may change in future releases.
+When determining which options to include in the response, the server will examine the union of options from all of the assigned classes.
+In case when two or more classes include the same option, the value from the first class examined will be used, and classes are examined in the order they were associated so ALL is always the first class and matching required classes are last.